smoothtom/numeral-system-converter/README.md

 ```

 ## TODO
-* Hexa to Decimal - Binary - Octal and reversed
+* Hexa to Binary - Octal and reversed

 ## Usage
 * Binary to decimal conversion  ( fix the first zero problem )